MariosPaphos/ccp_audio_system_manual/for_online_managers/video_editing.md

 # 2) Trim and cut as needed

-## Cut points to be aware
+## Cut points to be aware - OUT

-* Beginning: Before the person doing the announcements just about to start to speak.
+* Beginning: Everything before the worship (meaning cut out anouncement, early prayers etc.)
     * Sometimes they are testing audio, or just chatting you want to check and cut that.
 * Breaks: Bible-school classes usually have a long break in the middle.
     * Check beginning/end of breaks for real content.
 * End: After the "Thank you for joining us" end screen, or after the blessing prayer from 2.
 Cor 13:14.

+* IN: Worhip + sermon

 ## Trimming, cutting